Notes about Genesis/Creation

 The "world that then was"(Gen 1:2), prior to the foundation of this earth age, was totally destroyed.
 It perished at the overthrow of Satan.
 This one will perish at his destruction!

-I believe that at the time of Satan's rebellion God chose to destroy the "earth age that then was" and create a new heaven and a new earth, which are now, just as Peter explained.
+At the time of Satan's rebellion God chose to destroy the "earth age that then was" and create a new heaven and a new earth, which are now, just as Peter explained.
 The Creator shook this old planet (or perhaps smote it with a meteor) and knocked it off of its true axis and out of its true orbit.
 That is why there's a magnetic declination where magnetic north and true north are as much as 80 km apart.
 And since the earth now "wobbles" it produces the "jet stream" which determines patterns of weather and storms.
 In the "world that then was" the entire earth was as a tropical garden.
 That is evidenced by the discovery of Mastodons in the arctic regions, frozen solid in their tracks, with buttercups still in their mouths.
 That global destruction, that "tohu va bohu" of Gen. 1:2, wiped out all living things, and destroyed to utter ruin all the cities and habitable places of that earth age.
 It is the age to which all "Fossils" and "Remains" belong.
 The geological evidence of a worldwide catastrophe are everywhere, and then some.
 Listen to our Father describe the destruction Himself.

-I believe that the reason scientists find no evidence of man being present during the first earth age is because we were here, not in flesh and blood bodies, but rather in our spiritual bodies just as we will be in the third and last earth age.Jeremiah 4:22-27
+The reason scientists find no evidence of man being present during the first earth age is because we were here, not in flesh and blood bodies, but rather in our spiritual bodies just as we will be in the third and last earth age.Jeremiah 4:22-27

 For my people is foolish, they have not known me; they are sottish children, and they have none understanding: they are wise to do evil, but to do good they have no knowledge.
 I beheld the earth, and, lo, it was without form, and void; and the heavens, and they had no light.